 What Home Buyers and Sellers Should Know About Septic Systems in Massachusetts

-If the home being purchased has a septic system and a salt based water treatment system, make sure the water treatment system back washes into a dry well.
-Connecting a salt based water treatment system to a septic system is a violation of Title 5.
+Systems on vacant properties which have been dormant for a long period of time may have significant issues with the effectiveness of the leaching field, so buyers need to be sure the inspector is aware of that.
+As well, if the home being purchased has a septic system and a salt-based water treatment system, make sure the water treatment system backwashes into a dry well.
+Connecting a salt-based water treatment system to a septic system is a violation of Title 5.

 Selling a Home with a Septic System